Modular Reuse

 Now every checkout calls calculate_discount(price, 0.10).

 When the rate changes, you update it in one place.
-That’s maintainability—the ability to modify software without breaking everything else.
-Fewer touchpoints mean fewer bugs (and fewer late-night debugging sessions).
-In my opinion, DRY isn’t just smart—it’s survival.
+That’s maintainability, the ability to modify software without breaking everything else.
+Fewer touchpoints.
+Fewer bugs.
+Fewer late-night debugging sessions where you’re staring at code at 2 a.m.
+Wondering what went wrong.
+In my opinion, DRY isn’t just smart, it’s survival.

 Let me be blunt: most code comments are noise.
 If your comment says // increment i by 1, you’re not helping anyone—you’re narrating the obvious.
 Good naming should already explain what the code does.
 Comments should explain why it does it that way.